-Queer Playwriting Award Info & Registration
+Queer Playwriting Award Info & Submission

 The annual Queer Playwriting Award, a collaboration between Gasworks Arts Park and Midsumma Festival, is part of the Midsumma Presents Program.